mhurhangee/regenie/README.md

 - ✅ Add book club prompts.
 - ✅ Make adding channel specific personalities mapping easier and more logical
 - ✅ Include a backup for structured data (three attempts)
-- ⬜ Regenie to add .md (or .txt) files to threads with info it extracts?
-Might be handy for tool results etc, because otherwise context of the URL may be lost as only the final messages are provided to the assistant.
+- ✅ Replace Exa with Tavily for URL extraction
+- ✅ Add apify youtube transcripts
-- ⬜ Add context to context element in each message with the personality of Regenie
+- ✅ Add context to context element in each message with the personality of Regenie
+- ⬜ Image generation tool
+- ⬜ Image editing tool
+- ⬜ Update home page
 - ⬜ Fun facts scheduled
 - ⬜ Fun facts random
 - ⬜ News scheduled
 - ⬜ News random
-- ⬜ Consider whether to trim first two messages (in assistant threads) as they are always the same
-- ⬜ Make structured data optional (i.e. allow for just text responses for app mentions etc)
 - ⬜ Add persona switching
-- ⬜ Better error handling for generateResponse
 - ⬜ News specific tool (Tavily?)
-- ⬜ YouTube search tool (YouTube Data API?)
+- ⬜ Consider whether to trim first two messages (in assistant threads) as they are always the same
 - ⬜ Add token limits under the guise of staying green
 - ⬜ Voice support
+- ⬜ Regenie to add .md (or .txt) files to threads with info it extracts?
+Might be handy for tool results etc, because otherwise context of the URL may be lost as only the final messages are provided to the assistant.